sagemath/trac_to_gh/Issue 5278.md

 # Issue 5278: On modern fedora 64 installs, sage exists frequently when omalloc things there is no memory left

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5278

 Original creator: was